zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 #### Anomalous Diffraction Approximation

 The Rayleigh-Gans-Born approximation admits a straightforward extension.
-As before, we assume that the particle is nearly transparent:
+As before, we assume that, at the given frequency, the particle is nearly transparent:

 $$ \tag{23.1}
 	\left| m^2 - 1 \right|